 Drinks

-The cocktail menu is creative and well-executed, with signature drinks in the 12-16 euro range.
-There's an extensive wine list featuring Spanish and international selections, with glasses starting around 6-8 euros.
-Premium champagne and spirits are available for those celebrating.
+The cocktail list is creative and well made, with signature drinks in the 12 to 16 euro range.
+The wine list runs deep across Spanish and international labels, glasses starting around 6 to 8 euros.
+Premium champagne and spirits are on hand if you're celebrating.

 Food